-Best microSD Cards for Galaxy Note 9
+Best microSD cards for Galaxy Note 9 in 2022

 We don't know who needs a 512GB microSD card, but if you feel compelled to purchase one, PNY's got you covered.
 This ludicrous amount of space holds up to 100,000 18MP pictures and features 90MB/s speeds.
 It's easily the most expensive card on the list, but you can rest easy knowing you'll never run out of space.

-Which of these cards should you buy?
+Which is the best Galaxy Note 9 microSD card?
 That ultimately comes down to how you use your phone and how many local files you plan to load it up with.
-I'd recommend going with the 128GB Samsung EVO Select as it doubles the storage on your Note 9 for just $30.
-That's probably the best choice for most folks, but if you need more space or want to spend a bit less, you've got plenty of other options to choose from.
+I'd recommend going with the Samsung EVO Select 128GB as it doubles the storage on your Note 9 for just $20.

+If you know that still won't be enough space for all of your movies, games, apps, etc., both the Samsung EVO Plus 256GB and SanDiskUltra 400GB offer considerably more space while still being relatively affordable considering what they bring to the table.

+On the complete opposite end of things, there's the SanDisk Ultra 32GB.
+It's a modest bump up to storage that'll give you a fair amount more wiggle room, and for people that don't need a lot of extra space, it's a good fit.
+The best part?
+You can get a two-pack for a pretty reasonable price, keeping one for a spare or using one to store business content and one for personal photos and other files.